Privacy Notice

 • Information based on customer relationship, such as contact history, feedback and follow-up information

-• Information needed for identifying a person as provided for in the Finnish Act on Preventing Money Laundering and Terrorist Financing (444/2017) (such as name, date of birth, personal identification number, citizenship, passport copy and information to determine financial situation and political influence of a person)
+• Information needed for identifying a person as provided for in the Finnish Act on Preventing Money Laundering and Terrorist Financing (444/2017) (such as name, date of birth, personal identification number, address, citizenship, information related to the document used for identity verification, and information to determine financial situation and political influence of a person)

 5. Regular information sources of the register